 Mahmoud Mansi can be contacted at:

 You can also view the Results/Quotes from the 1st Competition called “Resurrection of Ancient Egypt” or read an article submitted to that competition, Cleopatra’s Throne, about an Egyptian woman becoming President.
 Also, take a look at Mahmoud Mansi’s own award winning work “A Journey from Darkness to Light“.

-And also take a look at Democracy Chronicles’ Democracy Artists section.
+And also take a look at Democracy Chronicles’ Political Art section.